Guide 1: The Ultimate Food Money Machine

 A physical asset might be having the largest sales force, direct-to-store distribution network, or in-market warehouse network in your segment.
 Intangible assets are things like a rare food patent, brand reputation, or an exclusive partnership with a much larger CPG company.

 The more difficult an advantage is for a category competitor to duplicate, the more sustainable the advantage.
-By deliberately linking a growth engine to one or more competitive advantages, you’ll be able to sustain revenues from that engine for a longer period of time.
+By deliberately linking a growth engine to one or more competitive advantages, you’ll be able to sustain revenues from that engine for a longer period of time and is not easy in the food space.

 Creating a New Growth Engine with Minimal Effort